Question 40·Easy·Text Structure and Purpose

 Summarize the passage in your own words

-Therefore, the best answer is: To describe Rubin’s observations that supported the concept of dark matter.
+Therefore, the best answer is: To describe Rubin’s observations as early evidence for dark matter.